semantichtml/semantichtml.github.io/README.md

 </div>

 ## Development
-As mentioned above it's build on Vue.js and Vite, so for local development do the following
+As mentioned above it's build on Vue.js and Vite, so for local development do the following:

 ### Load everything